AditiGawande4/EduTech-Solutions-Q-A-System/README.md

 ## Overview

-This project implements an advanced Question and Answer (Q&A) system using Google Palm LLM and Langchain, designed specifically for EduTech Solutions, an online education platform specializing in data science courses and bootcamps.
+This project implements an advanced Question and Answer (Q&A) system using Google's Generative AI capabilities through Langchain, designed specifically for EduTech Solutions, an online education platform specializing in data science courses and bootcamps.
+The solution significantly reduces staff time spent on answering repetitive questions found in the FAQ dataset.
+This efficiency allows staff to focus on addressing unique inquiries or other user concerns beyond the scope of set of question in the dataset.

 ### Project Highlights